 How do you show the court that you have completed your MIP?

 Once you have completed your MIP, you will receive a certificate of completion that you must add to the continuing record of your case.
 You must also update the table of contents.
 If you are unsure how to access your continuing record, you can speak to a representative at the courthouse.

 FLIP- An online alternative to MIP:

-Whether you are an applicant or a respondent, the Family lawyers at Tailor Law are here to help you navigate the court system.
+Whether you are an applicant or a respondent, the Family lawyers at Tailor Law are here to help you navigate divorce process and court system.
 You can reach our office at 905-366-0202 or contact us through our website here.